pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 an aggregate.
 The originator version number of the event determines its position in its sequence.

-An **event notification** is a stored event that also has an notification ID.
+An **event notification** is a stored event that also has a notification ID.
 The notification ID identifies the position of a the event in this sequence.

 An **application sequence** is a sequence of event notifications